MMaquet/signal-inference-optimization/README.md

 # Signal Inference Optimization (SIO)

 LLMs do not retrieve your content.
 They reconstruct it.

-And what they reconstruct becomes your identity.
+What they reconstruct becomes your identity.

 ---